New Order (band): Origins and formation: 1977–1980

 Between 1977 and 1980, Ian Curtis, Peter Hook, Stephen Morris, and Bernard Sumner were members of the post-punk band Joy Division, often featuring heavy production input from producer Martin Hannett.
-Curtis died by suicide on 18 May 1980, the day before Joy Division were scheduled to depart for their first North American tour, and before the release of the band's second album, Closer.
+Curtis died by suicide on 18 May 1980, the day before Joy Division were scheduled to depart for their first North American tour, and before the release of the band's second studio album, Closer.

 Before Curtis's death, the band had agreed to stop using the name Joy Division if any member died or left.
 Thus, when the three remaining members decided to continue without him, they chose to perform under a different name.
 During the summer of 1980, the remaining members recorded their first demos, including a track called "Haystack" with vocalist Kevin Hewick, whom Factory's co-founder Tony Wilson had suggested as the band's new frontman.
 On 29 July 1980, the as-yet unnamed trio debuted live at Manchester's Beach Club.
 Rob Gretton, the band's manager for over twenty years, is credited with finding the name New Order in an article in The Guardian titled "The New Order of Kampuchean Rebels".
-They also considered the name The Witch Doctors of Zimbabwe, before finally choosing New Order of Kampuchean Rebels, which was narrowed down to the name New Order despite its previous use for former Stooge Ron Asheton's band The New Order.
-The group emphasized that the name New Order, like Joy Division, was not intended to reference Nazism or fascism.
+They also considered the name The Witch Doctors of Zimbabwe, before finally choosing New Order of Kampuchean Rebels, which was narrowed down to the name New Order despite its previous use for former Stooge Ron Asheton's band the New Order.
+The group emphasised that the name New Order, like Joy Division, was not intended to reference Nazism or fascism.

 New Order embarked on a short US tour in early autumn 1980.
 In these shows, Sumner, Morris and Hook all sang lead vocals on different tracks.
 Sumner ultimately took the role of frontman even though he struggled to sing while playing guitar.
 During this tour, the band recorded two tracks written by Joy Division: "Ceremony" and "In a Lonely Place", which were released as New Order's debut single in January 1981.

 The band wanted to complete the line-up with someone they knew well and whose musical skills and style were compatible with their own.
 Gretton suggested Morris's girlfriend Gillian Gilbert, and she was invited to join the band in early October 1980 as keyboardist and guitarist.
 She made her live debut with the band at the Squat in Manchester on 25 October 1980.
 As a quartet, New Order subsequently re-recorded "Ceremony", which was released as a twelve-inch single in September 1981.